davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/alger/lake-samish-road-exit-to-alger.md

 tags:
   - Interstate 5
   - Alger, Washington
+  - Lake Samish
   - Skagit County
   - Washington
 ---
-Take the Lake Samish Road exit to reach Alger right off the highway.
+Take the Lake Samish Road exit to reach [Alger](/alger-washington/) right off the highway.
 There is a gas station near the exit.